jingyuyao/shortener/README.md

-# CMS
+# Shortner

-How to start the CMS application
+How to start the Shortner application
 ---

 1. Run `mvn clean package` to build your application